 Policies & action

-We rate Morocco’s policies and actions as “1.5°C Paris Agreement compatible” compared to its fair share contribution.
-The “1.5°C Paris Agreement compatible” rating indicates that Morocco’s climate policies and action are consistent with limiting warming to 1.5°C. Morocco’s climate policies and action do not require other countries to make comparably deeper reductions.
+We rate Morocco’s policies and actions as “1.5°C compatible” compared to its fair share contribution.
+The “1.5°C compatible” rating indicates that Morocco’s climate policies and action are consistent with limiting warming to 1.5°C. Morocco’s climate policies and action do not require other countries to make comparably deeper reductions.
 When compared to modelled domestic pathways, the policies and action are not yet sufficient for getting on a decarbonisation pathway., Morocco should embark on such a pathway—with international support.

 Note: the assessment below has not been updated and shows the status of the last update (30 July 2020).